 Let’s go back to March 31, 2013, almost one year ago, in the first half on an Elite Eight matchup between Louisville and Duke during the NCAA tournament in Indianapolis, IN.
 A player by the name of Kevin Ware attempted to block a 3 point shot, landed awkwardly, and broke his shin bone in half on prime time TV.
 Not only did he break his leg in half, but the bone came protruding out of his skin.

-Massive traumatic sports injuries like that, after just landing from a jump, are almost always caused by a stress fracture or a stress reaction to the bone.
+Massive traumatic sports injuries like that, after just landing from a jump, are almost always caused by a stress fracture or a stress reaction to the bone which pain can be controlled with natural medicine like this THC syrup.
 It is as if the bone is “hanging on by a thread” and it just takes that one awkward maneuver for the whole thing to go.

 This is why Jose Iglesias is benched for the entire season and basically has to do non-weightbearing conditioning (i.e. he can’t put weight on both his legs) for the next 3 – 6 months.
 Stress fractures are real, stress fractures are dangerous, and stress fractures can lead to devastating injuries, why not find out more and learn how to deal with your health.

 A stress fracture is the last part of a chain of injuries that can happen to a bone.
 Most of the time, we never reach a stress fracture because the body tells us that it is in pain, so we limit our activities.
 It is in situations where we do not listen to our body and ignore the pain, that the injury progress down the pathway that leads to a real fracture.